 ICDR Form:

-The ICDR Form for commencement of an IRP should be amended to make it clearer that the claimant is not agreeing to be bound by those parts of the ICDR Rules and procedures which have been superseded by the ICANN IRP Supplementary Procedures (see attached).
+The ICDR Form for commencement of an IRP should be amended to make it clearer that the claimant is not agreeing to be bound by those parts of the ICDR Rules and procedures which have been superseded by the ICANN IRP Supplementary Procedures.
+This is an action items for ICANN Legal.

 Bylaws provisions referred to above